 Twenty four people tested positive for the virus, Tokyo organisers said.
 They also said two Olympic-related people from overseas with COVID-19 had been hospitalised but neither case was serious.

-JULY 28: Sixteen people, including two members of the media, tested positive for the virus, Tokyo organisers said.
+JULY 28: Sixteen people, including two members of the media, tested positive for the virus.

-JULY 27: One athlete and five other Games-related people tested positive for the coronavirus, the organisers said.
+JULY 27: One athlete and five other Games-related people tested positive for the coronavirus.

 Fifteen people including three athletes tested positive, Tokyo organisers said.